TxHawks/jigsass-tools-selectors/DOCS.md

 Managing CSS at scale is hard, even very hard.
 Code bases easily grow out of control, and dead code elimination is an onerous task.

+JigSass borrows much of its architecture from [inuit](https://github.com/inuitcss) and ideas on CSS structure expressed elsewhere by Harry Roberts, and as such is, at its core, based on two main pillars:
+  - **Objects:** Abstract design pattern, such as the [media object](http://www.stubbornella.org/content/2010/06/25/the-media-object-saves-hundreds-of-lines-of-code/) meant for reuse in many unrelated contexts.
+Can be extended, with modifer classes, but directly mutating an object will have rippling effects.
+Should consist of minimal styling, to later be expanded with modifier, utiliies and within components themselves.
+  - **Components:** An implementation-specific piece of UI.
+Should not be reused outside the context of the specific component.
+Will often consist mostly of including objects and utils within the ruleset.
+  - **Utilities:** Low-level, single-purpose immutable units of style, often only declaring a single declaration.
+These are not bound to any spcific ui or design abstruction, and can be used to change, adjust or augment

-JigSass Selectors is an attempt to provide tools for better tackling these tasks, and assisting with defining and generating clean and easy to main CSS based on responsive-enabled reusable object and utility classes.
+JigSass Selectors is an attempt to provide tools for better tackling these tasks, and assisting with defining and generating clean and easy to maintain CSS based on responsive-enabled, reusable object and utility classes.

 In order to keep a CSS footprint to a minimum, not even a single line of the defined CSS is generated unless it is explicitly included for use.